hariprasadms/twh.testdata.driver/README.md

 2. In excel sheets, add two colums with the names as 'Name' and 'Value' ( These are case sensitive ).
 Name is the column holds the 'Key' and Value is the column holds the 'value' associated with the key.

-Note - In the verion 1.0, its been supported to have only two coloumns in a sheet.
+Note - In the verion 1.0, its been supported to have only two columns in a sheet.

 3. Import below class